WebAssembly/threads/proposals/threads/Overview.md

 ## Wait and Notify operators

 The notify and wait operators are optimizations over busy-waiting for a value to change.
-It is a validation error to use these operators on non-shared linear memory.
 The operators have sequentially consistent ordering.

 Both notify and wait operators trap if the effective address of either operator is misaligned or out-of-bounds.
+Wait operators additionally trap if used on an unshared linear memory.
 The wait operators require an alignment of their memory access size.
 The notify operator requires an alignment of 32 bits.

 For the web embedding, the agent can also be suspended or woken via the [`Atomics.wait`][] and [`Atomics.notify`][] functions respectively.
 An agent